Mrs. Chapman's practice

 Ida's swimming hole is also fictional, but its prototype is well known to those of us who love the Yuba River.
 Today's Missouri Creek is a minor flow.
 What it was during the years of our story cannot be determined, since the hydrology of You Bet was transformed by vast hydraulic mining that reduced the area to a moonscape.

 As for Nutim's land grant...well...it plays a role in the sequel to QONM, so perhaps it is best not to comment on its fate at this time.
 Suffice to say that the story of the Nisenan Maidu is a tragic one.
 At some level, Nutim's refuge may represent a wish by the authors to "put things right" – if only for one young boy of that unfortunate tribe.

 If our county library is any guide, publishers prefer their Civil War novels gloomy.
 In fact, the balefuller the better seems to be the guiding principle.
 Fortunately, Queen of the Northern Mines has more to do with California and the Gold Rush than with the War.
 Its humor may be enjoyed without offense to prevailing literary taste.

 Including humor in the tale is sound history.
-The Argonauts were bright, enterprising young men, whose lives in the gold fields were filled with hardship and danger.
-They had no notion of throwing away the pranks and capers that were their best defense against fear and homesickness.
+The Argonauts were enterprising young men, whose lives in the gold fields were filled with hardship and danger.
+They had no notion of throwing away the pranks and jokes that were their best defense against fear and homesickness.
 Far away from preachers and parents, humor flourished on the frontier.
 It is no accident that young Sam Clemens took off for the mining West – and blossomed there into the literary phenomenon we know as Mark Twain.